Have you ever had someone angry with you for years and not know it?

 "OK, we're coming NOW!" my husband replied.
 David's response was, "Unless you're the guy with the nail-scarred hands, you'll never make it."

-Upon arriving at the care center and entering Jane’s room, the atmosphere was somber to say the least.
+When we arrived at the care center and entered Jane’s room, the atmosphere was somber to say the least.
 Her entire family of four children with their spouses and one infant grandson stood vigil over the beloved matriarch of the family.
 Jane's labored breathing continued as it had for the past four days.

-Three of the children seemed to be at peace with their mother leaving them, however the youngest daughter, Erica,* was literally wailing in agony over her mom’s impending departure.
-As my husband and I circled the room greeting all with hugs, Erica stayed at her mom's side weeping, and did not acknowledge our entrance.
+Three of the children seemed to be at peace with their mother leaving them.
+However the youngest daughter, Erica*, was literally wailing in agony over her mom’s impending departure.
+As my husband and I circled the room greeting everyone with hugs, Erica stayed at her mom's side weeping and did not acknowledge our entrance.

 Approaching Jane's bed, I sat next to her and held her hand.
 It was only a matter of minutes before Jane sat straight up, looked at me, smiled, and then lay down exhaling her last breath.
 She was finally gone.
 Peaceful tears filled the room.
 Relief was on everyone's face — except for Erica's.
 She was crying uncontrollably, not leaving her mom's side.